Xaviero8623/Xaviero8623.github.io/_pages/about.md

 ---

-Research Intern
-Vanderbilt Institute for Space and Defense Electronics | Nashville, TN, USA Jan 2025 - Present | Part-Time

-- Test and characterize radiation effects on integrated circuits for space applications with focus on single event effects (SEE) and total ionizing dose (TID)
-- Contribute to development of advanced modeling software to simulate radiation effects on semiconductors for space applications

----

 Electrical Engineering Intern

 National Institutes of Health | Bethesda, MD, USA

 Jun 2024 - Aug 2024 | Full-Time

 - Optimized essential components of home-based wearable biosensor for monitoring vitals of